 Sister Thea Bowman's Story

-Two thousand and fifteen marks the 25th anniversary of Sister Thea's homegoing.
+Two thousand and fifteen marked the 25th anniversary of Sister Thea's homegoing.
 Sister Thea's celebratory Mass was held on March 30, 2015 in Mary of the Angels Chapel in La Crosse.
 Music was provided by the Viterbo University Concert Choir.
 Learn more and watch Mass at Sister Thea Bowman Day.

 Born December 29, 1937, in Yazoo City, Mississippi, Thea was reared as a Protestant until at age nine when she asked her parents if she could become a Catholic.